allwin107/ARS-LLM-TTS-Tamil-Lang/README.md

 - Google Gemini for natural language processing
 - Microsoft Edge TTS for high-quality speech synthesis
 - WebRTC VAD for voice activity detection

+## Notes and acknowledgments

+- Models hosting: Due to a technical limitation when pushing large binaries to the repository (Git LFS and network constraints), I could not include the `models/` directory directly in this repo.
+As a workaround, the models are provided via Google Drive.
+Sorry for the inconvenience, and thank you for your understanding.

+- Performance caveat: Part of the observed lower accuracy and latency is influenced by the hardware used during development (CPU-only and modest system specs).
+Results should improve with stronger hardware (especially a CUDA-capable GPU) and the larger model sizes.

+- UI focus: I prioritized building a reliable speech→LLM→TTS pipeline over UI polish.
+The web UI is intentionally simple; it can be redesigned and enhanced once the core pipeline is finalized.